manoja328/VQD_dataset/README.md

  'split': 'val'}

 ````
-All the field should be pretty self explanatory.
 The 'gtbox' field refers to the Grouth-truth bounding box in the image.